TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 Fig.8 image of the Home screen

 ### All Activities screen
 On All Activities screen user is able to view all his/her activities done(recorded) so far.
-Each user have different activities therfore the screen will look different for everyone.
+Each user have different activities therefore the screen will look different for everyone.
 Moreover all the activities are sorted by date, most recent are going to be on top.
 ![](https://github.com/TimurGar/Unit-3/blob/main/CS%20Mini%20IA%20-%20Dtrack/All%20Activities%20screen.png)

 Fig.9 image of the All Activities screen